Greg4268/Arduino_RFID_Authenticator/README.md

 2. The UID is compared to a predefined `authorizedUID`.
 3. Depending on the result:
    - ✅ If the UID matches:
-     - Green LED turns on briefly
+     - LED Matrix will draw a check-mark
      - Buzzer plays two high-pitched success tones
    - ❌ If the UID doesn't match:
-     - Red LED blinks 3 times
+     - LED Matrix will draw an 'X'
      - Buzzer plays low-pitched error tones

 ### 🧠 Logic Overview